RESEARCH AND DEVELOPMENT

 Post-Cardiac Arrest Syndrome (PCAS) Background

-Cardiac arrest (CA), which is an abrupt loss of heart function related to the body’s electrical system, is often precipitated by a heart attack, which is related to blood flow blockage.
-Loss of blood-flow and oxygenation to the brain, known as hypoxia-ischemia, causes neurologic damage and often results in death.
-In fact, an estimated 75% of all CA deaths are attributed to brain injury.
+Cardiac arrest (CA), which is an abrupt cessation of blood flow to the body due to a failure of the heart to pump effectively, is often precipitated by a heart attack, which is related to blockage of blood flow to the heart.
+Lack of blood-flow and hence oxygenation to the brain, known as hypoxia-ischaemia, causes neurological damage that often results in death.

-There is currently no pharmacotherapy available for neuroprotection in the resuscitated PCAS patient population, i.e. those who experience a return of circulation but remain comatose.
-The current standard of care, upon diagnosis and any intervention, is targeted temperature management (TTM), also known as therapeutic hypothermia, administered for 24 hours in the critical care setting.
-Even with mounting evidence and wide spread adoption of TTM, only about 50% of PCAS patients who receive therapy survive to discharge.
-Reperfusion injury is the leading cause of death in this setting.
+There is currently no approved pharmacotherapy available for neuroprotection in PCAS patients.
+The current standard of care is targeted temperature management (TTM), also known as therapeutic hypothermia, administered for at least 24 hours in the critical care setting.

-Extensive preclinical findings suggest that xenon is a promising neuroprotective therapy in hypoxic-ischemic patients, especially when administered with TTM.
-The positive results of a Phase II Study (N=110) in out-of-hospital cardiac arrest (OHCA) support these findings.
-NPXE hopes to replicate these findings in the larger Phase III XePOHCAS Trial.
+Extensive preclinical findings suggest that xenon is a promising neuroprotective therapy in hypoxic-ischaemic settings, especially when administered with hypothermia.
+The positive results of a Phase II Study (N=110) in out-of-hospital cardiac arrest (OHCA) patients corroborate the preclinical results.
+NPXe hopes to replicate these findings in the larger pivotal Phase III Trial (XePOHCAS).

 Xenon for Neuroprotection During Post-Cardiac Arrest Syndrome in Comatose Survivors of an Out of Hospital Cardiac Arrest (XePOHCAS)

-TRIAL DESIGN: Randomized, controlled trial of ~1,400 patients in ~30 centers in North America and Europe
+TRIAL DESIGN: Randomised, controlled trial of ~1,400 patients in ~70 centres in North America and Europe

-PATIENT POPULATION: Adult patients who benefited the most in Phase II study – return of spontaneous circulation (ROSC) within 30 minutes
+PATIENT POPULATION: Adult patients who benefited the most in Phase II study, i.e., those that had ROSC within 30 minutes

 TREATMENT ARMS: XENEX™ plus Targeted Temperature Management (TTM) versus TTM-Alone

-PRIMARY ENDPOINTS: Survival & Good Neurological Outcome (able to manage own affairs without assistance)
+PRIMARY ENDPOINTS: Survival & Functional Outcome (able to manage own affairs without assistance)

-The general held belief is that “time is brain.”
-Upon completion of a successful Phase III XePOHCAS Trial, which studied the administration of xenon in the intermediate care unit (ICU), NPXe plans to evaluate xenon administration in an ambulance setting.
+Upon completion of the successful Phase III XePOHCAS Trial, studying the administration of xenon in the intensive care unit (ICU), NPXe plans to evaluate xenon administration in the pre-hospital emergency response setting.

 Hospital Delivery Device

-The Xenon Delivery System (XDS) delivers XENEX™ into a patented closed-loop inhalation system consisting of a proprietary gas controller, consumable circuit, ventilator, and a patient monitor.
+The XENEX™ Delivery System (XDS) delivers XENEX™ into a patented closed-breathing inhalation system consisting of a proprietary gas controller, consumable circuit, ventilator, and a patient monitor.

 Pre-Hospital Delivery Device

-NPXe plans to develop a pre-hospital XDS to prosecute studying xenon in the ambulance setting.
+NPXe plans to develop a pre-hospital XDS to prosecute studying xenon in the pre-hospital emergency response setting.